|Teaching method||Contact hours|

 The theory that more equal societies are healthier has been confirmed in many different contexts.
 This applies as well to the idea that inequality has powerful psychosocial effects.
 In previous times, the scientific debate was focused merely on income inequality as an independent determinant of health.
 Nowadays, the debate is centralized around the question how income inequalities interact with many known and unknown causal processes related to the social gradient.

 In this course, we will review these processes and study the aetiological pathways used in science to explore the emerging health gaps.
-Case-studies on food and eating, e-health and genetics are presented to unfold the theories, concepts and methods of each pathways and to critically reflect whether and how pathways are intertwined.
+Case-studies on e-health and genetics are presented to unfold the theories, concepts and methods of each pathways and to critically reflect whether and how pathways are intertwined.
 To support students in the analysis and reflection on the pathways, hands-on experts whose job is to reduce health inequalities in practice, will present their approaches.

 The assignments support students in developing an understanding of the pathways and analyse and reflect upon the role of pathways in understanding and enacting upon health inequalities.